-Leaders in the hip hop community have joined forces with the Houston Public Library to provide Youth with the opportunity to receive scholarships to purse their career goals!
+Leaders in the hip hop community have joined forces with the Houston Public Library to provide Youth with the opportunity to receive scholarships to pursue their career goals!
+This is a massive leap forward for those who want to attend college and get a start on their futures careers.
+Students can also check the scholarship database to see what other scholarships they could potentially get if theirs is not on the list.
 Youth can visit: www.houstonlibrary.org/hip-hop-literacy for requirements and to apply for five (5) scholarships.
 The application deadline for all scholarships is Friday, June 30, 2017.

 Ages 15 and above can apply to any of the Hip Hop for Literacy Scholarships!